artistic director.

 'Rooney's choice to underscore a tense confrontation with “Somewhere Over the Rainbow” (as The Wizard of Oz plays in the background) is uncanny and truly inspired.'
 (Istvan Dugalin).

-In film, Sophie’s Fallen Fighter earned a Kodak Award and selection by the Chicago School Board as a study piece following its run at CICFF.
-Her films have screened at over 20 international festivals, including Bollywood Beckons, Sleep Stop and several music videos.
-In television and games, her directing includes Netflix’s Daniel Spellbound, Ubisoft's Assassin’s Creed Odyssey (BAFTA-nominated for Performance, Game of the Year), The First Blade, and Fate of Atlantis.
+In film, Sophie’s Fallen Fighter earned a Kodak Award and selection by the Chicago School Board as an art piece to study following its premiere at the Chicago International Children's Film Festival and subsequent year long festival circuit.
+Her films have screened at over 20 international festivals, including Bollywood Beckons (Whistler International Film Festival Premiere and winner New York Short Film Festival), Sleep Stop and several music videos.
+In television and games, her voice directing includes Netflix’s Daniel Spellbound, Ubisoft's Assassin’s Creed Odyssey (BAFTA-nominated for Performance, Game of the Year), The First Blade, and Fate of Atlantis.
 She continues to consult on cinematics teams like on Starlink, and on several undisclosed game titles set for 2026 release.